biocomplab/dl-hub/README.md

 | :--: |
 | *JupyterHub schematic from the [official documentation](https://jupyterhub.readthedocs.io/en/stable/).* |

-The hub spawns isolated, dockerised JupyterLab environments with mounted GPUs for deep learning accerlation.
+This repository builds a hub which spawns isolated, dockerised JupyterLab environments with mounted GPUs for deep learning accerlation.
 The containers are spawned from images based on the [Jupyter Docker Stacks](https://github.com/jupyter/docker-stacks) but built using an [NVIDIA CUDA base image](https://hub.docker.com/r/nvidia/cuda).
 Note that GPUs are currently shared between all spawned JupyterLab environments although it may be possible to allocate them in a round-robin system.

 ## Setup
 These instructions assume you are using the latest Ubuntu LTS on your server.
 To install and setup the required packages, execute these commands: